 In fact, this is one of the most, if not the most beautiful, poignant, and exquisite, event recorded in the Bible.

 Consider the the intense richness and layers of emotions:

 Just a few days earlier Mary had put Jesus (her man) through a severe emotional trial (according to the view expressed above).
 So, here is a sublime, public and yet deeply personal, act of contrition and feminine humility.
-This, coupled with intense, absolutely heartbreaking grief and sadness, and yes, affection, and yes, passion. (altho it should be noted that the depth of emotional content may have been lost on everyone there but Jesus and Mary, and no doubt, good ol' Martha)
+This, coupled with intense, absolutely heartbreaking grief and sadness, and yes, affection, and yes, passion. (altho it should be noted that the depth of emotional content may have been lost on everyone there but Jesus and Mary, and no doubt, good ol' Martha and John)

 Jesus himself said, 'she has done an ideally beautiful (G2570) thing'. (why is this not translated this way?
 The greek certainly allows for it, and the context certainly demands it)

 I have no doubt that a keen eye watching would have described the interchange betwixt the two as 'ballet'.
 The Song of Solomon simply pales in comparison.

 At the dinner party at Lazarus, Martha, and Mary's house the scene is set......

 As the men are reclined at the table, Martha (good ol' Martha) is merrily working, truly with all her heart, and in comes Mary....